AusSRC/WALLABY_pipelines/README.md

 Collection of [Nextflow](https://www.nextflow.io/) workflow definitions for the WALLABY science teams.

-### Source finding
+## Source finding example

-A nextflow workflow for running a source finding pipeline.
+We have written a nextflow workflow for running a source finding pipeline.
 This will run the following:

 1. `sofia`
 2. `sofiax`